tonyrog/xylan/README.md

        {data_timeout, 5000},    %% user initial data timeout
        {clients, [
          {"home", [
+	   %% Keys may be generated with xylan:generate_key(),
+	   %% if 64 bit big-endian integer is enough.
+	   %% Otherwise any binary/io-list will do.
            {server_key,  3177648541185394227},  %% server is signing using this key
            {client_key,  12187761947737533676}, %% client is signing using this key
            {route, [